nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 NUS administrative staff in the Office of Admissions.

 **Value Proposition**: <br>
-Streamline the scholarship application process by organizing the scholarship applications into their corresponding types and status, thus supporting faster and easier identification of a student’s scholarship application progress with a GUI.
+Streamline the scholarship application process by organizing the scholarship applications into their corresponding types and status, thus supporting faster and easier identification of a student’s scholarship application progress with a _GUI_.

 [Return to top](#table-of-contents)